Simulation of MAPS and a MAPS-based Inner Tracker for the Super Tau-Charm Facility: Inner tracker performance simulation

 \subsection{Results and discussion}

-MC simulations of ITKM are performed using \SI{1}{GeV/c} $\mu^-$ generated from the interaction point of the STCF accelerator, with an isotropic emission covering polar angles from $20^\circ$ to $160^\circ$.
-The pixel operates under nominal bias conditions of $V_{sub}=\SI{-6}{V}$ and $V_{nw}=\SI{0.8}{V}$, with a pixel threshold set to \SI{300}{e^-}.
+MC simulations of ITKM are performed based on Geant4, with 1\,\si{GeV/c} $\mu^-$ particles generated from the interaction point via a particle gun.
+The particles are emitted isotropically within a polar angle range of $20^\circ$ to $160^\circ$, matching the detector acceptance.
+The interaction vertex is approximated as point-like, without accounting for the spatial extent of the interaction diamond.
+The pixel operates under nominal bias conditions of $V_{sub}=\SI{-6}{V}$ and $V_{nw}=\SI{0.8}{V}$, with a uniform threshold of \SI{300}{e^-} applied to all pixels.
 Under this threshold, the average ToA is \SI{518}{ns} according to Fig.~\ref{TQ}.
 A conservative event time window of \SI{1}{\micro\second} is thus applied to ensure most of the over-threshold pixels being properly recorded---only pixel hits occurring within this time window relative to the event start time are assigned a valid timestamp and are treated as part of the same event.

 The detection efficiencies of three ITKM layers as a function of the polar angle $\theta$ are illustrated in Fig.~\ref{efficiency_clustersize_a}.
-Abrupt drops in efficiency are observed at certain $\theta$ values, and this is attributed to the dead areas between adjacent chips along the beam pipe direction.
+Abrupt drops in efficiency are observed at certain $\theta$ values, which is attributed to the dead areas between adjacent chips along the beam pipe direction.
 Despite this, average detection efficiencies of 99.3\%, 99.3\% and 99.4\% are achieved for layer 1, 2 and 3, respectively.
 Additionally, the efficiency tends to increase at the forward and backward regions of the detector, due to the more inclined incident angle resulting in a longer particle trajectory and, consequently, greater energy deposition within the sensitive volume.
 This effect is further evidenced by the cluster size distribution, as shown in Fig.~\ref{efficiency_clustersize_b}.
+At the edges of the angular coverage, the simulated cluster sizes ($\sim$1.6) are slightly larger than the geometric expectation ($\sim$1.3), which can be naturally attributed to additional charge sharing arising from diffusion.